When should I sow my seeds?

 Another reason to delay sowing outdoors is that young seedlings can easily be damaged or killed by a heavy frost.
 If you do sow early, always keep an eye on the weather forecast and take measures to protect your plants if you can (pots can be moved indoors, or you can cover the plants in horticultural fleece).

-And finally, there are a few herbs such as angelica that can be sown outdoors in the autumn or early winter; the seed is exposed to cold and wet conditions over the winter, which is exactly what it requires to break its dormancy so that it will germinate in the spring.
-This method does come with the risk of losing some of your seeds to hungry rodents, birds and squirrels at a time when their food sources are limited; a safer alternative is to mix the seeds in damp sand or compost and leave them in a sealed bag in the fridge for a month or two prior to sowing.
+And finally, there are a few herbs such as marshmallow and meadowsweet that can be sown outdoors in the Autumn or early winter; the seed is exposed to cold and wet conditions over the Winter, which is exactly what it requires to break its dormancy so that it will germinate in the Spring.
+This method does come with the risk of losing some of your seeds to hungry rodents, birds and squirrels at a time when their food sources are limited; a safer alternative is to mix the seeds in damp sand or compost and leave them in a sealed bag in the fridge for several weeks to a few months, depending on the species, prior to sowing.
 More on this in our post on stratification.